mikekaels/SimpleReactiveSwift/README.md

   output.$...
   .sink { [weak self] _ in
-  .... // do something to the view when there is changes on the state }
+  .... // Perform view updates when the state changes }
   .store(in: &cancellables)